Bundles

 Reporting

-• The Bundle Report shows you all the current bundles, along with their components and how much will be deducted for each sale.
+The Bundle Report shows all the current Bundles, their components, and how much will be deducted for each sale.

-• You can assign multiple vendors to the bundle if you want the sale to show under multiple vendors in the Vendor Sales Report.
+Vendors assigned to components will not show on this report (much like the Product Sales Report).
+But you can assign multiple vendors to the Bundle if you want the sale to show under multiple vendors in the Vendor Sales Report.

-• The Inventory Change Report will show the change in quantities of the components.
-Choose to only show bundles, or filter them out using the "Filters" button.
+The Inventory Change Report shows the change in quantities of the components.
+Choose only to show Bundles or filter them out using the "Filters" button.

 • NOTE: If you plan to reverse your bundle/component setups, be aware that you will be essentially starting with a new set of inventory and inventory history for those products.
 We encourage you to download any relevant reports before making the switch.